-Construction is anticipated to occur over a 6-month period (3 months for each phase).
-Construction of the two phases (if both are built) would occur in succession, rather than concurrently.
-Up to 40 workers would be onsite during construction.
+Construction is anticipated to occur over 4.5 months.
+Up to 65 workers would be onsite during construction.
 Most workers are anticipated to commute to the site from nearby communities such as Pinon Hills and Phelan, with some traveling from more distant areas such as Victorville, Hesperia, and San Bernardino.
 Construction would occur during daylight hours.
-Workers would reach the site using existing roads, with most traveling on SR-138 or SR-18 via Oasis Road and Mono Road.
+Workers would reach the site using existing roads, with most traveling on Phelan Road to White Road.

-Project construction would consist of two major stages.
-The first stage would include site preparation, grading, and preparation of staging areas and onsite access routes, and the second stage would involve assembly of solar panels and construction of electrical interconnection facilities.
+Project construction would consist of two major phases.
+The first phase would include site preparation, grading, and preparation of staging areas and onsite access routes, and the second phase would involve assembly of solar panels and construction of electrical interconnection facilities.

 Placement of solar panels could require the placement of 6-inch driven pipe piles approximately 6 to 10 feet into the ground.
-In areas where geotechnical analysis has determined that piles may not be feasible or cost-effective, conventional foundations (such as isolated spread foundations or continuous footings) may be used.